lambdageek/cppguide-wip/cppguide.md

 For pointers (address values), use `nullptr`, as this provides type-safety.

-For C++03 projects, prefer `NULL` to `0`.
-While the values are equivalent, `NULL` looks more like a pointer to the reader, and some C++ compilers provide special definitions of `NULL` which enable them to give useful warnings.
+For C-compatible code, prefer `NULL` to `0`.
+While the values are equivalent, `NULL` looks more like a pointer to the reader.

-Use `'\0'` for the null character.
+Use `'\0'` for the nul character.
 Using the correct type makes the code more readable.

 </div>